nodejs/node/doc/api/fs.md

 Asynchronously computes the canonical pathname by resolving `.`, `..` and symbolic links.

-Note that "canonical" does not mean "unique": hard links and bind mounts can expose a file system entity through many pathnames.
+A canonical pathname is not necessarily unique.
+Hard links and bind mounts can expose a file system entity through many pathnames.

 This function behaves like realpath(3), with some exceptions: